Interviews and Talks

 Galicia (the “G” is pronounced like an “H”) is a latinized form for a slavic place name “Halychyna”, a province in what is now Western Ukraine named after a local town Halych, once the seat of power for the 12th Century ruler Roman the Great.
 The Polish medieval term for the area was “Halicz Ruthenia” or Red Ruthenia.

 The use of colors for cardinal point on a compass is an old Slavonic custom.
 Some ethnographers refer as proof of this to the ancient totem god Svetovid whom had four faces.
 The Northern face was white, the Southern face black, the Eastern green, and the Western Red.
-Others say the name is derived from the word “Cherven” (Cherv is a slavic term for “red”), a “gord” (town) that once existed in what is now Eastern Poland.
+Others say the name is derived from the word “Cherven” (Cherv is a slavic term for “red”), or for a “gord” (town) that once existed in what is now Eastern Poland.
 Many towns in Red Ruthenia still carry names related to the color red.

 The term “Ruthenia” is a latin rendering of the place name “Rus“[Русь].
 There is some disagreement among scholars as to the etymological origins of the term Rus.
 From the Wiki we get:

 According to the most prominent theory, the name Rus’, like the Finnish name for Sweden (Ruotsi), is derived from an Old Norse term for “the men who row” (rods) as rowing was the main method of navigating the rivers of Eastern Europe, and that it could be linked to the Swedish coastal area of Roslagen (the Rowing crews) or Roden, as it was known in earlier times.
 The name Rus’ would then have the same origin as the Finnish, Saami, Estonian and Võro names for Sweden: Ruotsi, Ruoŧŧa, Rootsi and Roodsi.

 A number of alternative etymologies have been suggested for the origins of “Rus”, chief among them being that the term refers to the people of Sarmatian origins, precursors to the Persians and modern-day Iranians, whose civilizations dominated Eastern Europe and Central Asia from about the 5th century BC to the 4th century AD, and whose archenemy – for the better party of seven centuries – was Rome.